Arystos/Breakout-Arkanoid/README.md

 ## Features
 - Classic Breakout/Arkanoid gameplay with paddle, ball, and bricks.
 - Power-ups that enhance gameplay (e.g., paddle size increase, ball speed change).
-- Sound effects and background music.
 - Simple and intuitive UI for navigating menus and displaying scores.
 - Responsive controls for paddle movement.
 - Collision detection between ball, paddle, bricks, and power-ups.
 - Game states for main menu, playing, paused, and game over.
+- Particle effects like ball trail, floating starfield particles and block destruction effects.
+- Timer system for managing timed events (e.g., power-up durations).
+- Background starfield effect for visual enhancement.
+- Multiple levels with increasing difficulty.
-- Asset management for textures, sounds, and fonts.
+- Restart and exit options.
+- Cross-platform compatibility (Windows, macOS, Linux to be tested).

 ## Inputs Controls
-- **Paddle Movement**: Use the left and right arrow keys to move the paddle.
+- **Paddle Movement**: Use the left and right arrow keys or `A` and `D` to move the paddle.
+Press the `Space` to release the ball when is stuck on the paddle.
-`Note: The paddle movement is the only one to get the handling input in the update otherwise the game will not be responsive enough`
 - **Pause Game**: Press the `ESC` key to pause or resume the game.
-- **Restart Game**: Press the `R` key to restart the game from the main
-- **Exit Game**: Press the `Q` key to quit the game.
+Here you can go to main menu or quit the game.
+- **Menu Navigation**: Use the arrow keys to navigate through menu options and `Enter` to select.

 ## Resources:
 - [SDL2](https://www.libsdl.org/) - Simple DirectMedia Layer for graphics, input, and audio.